Team-BHP > Electric Cars

 All these accessories run off the 12v battery and associated wiring, just like any ICE car.
 This circuit is totally separate from the high voltage lines than connect the motor and main battery.
 Adding aftermarket accessories to an EV is no different than in a regular petrol or diesel car.
 Just that, people have a lot of unfounded apprehensions.
 More importantly, this gives the service people a convenient excuse to wash their hands off in case there is something inherently wrong with the vehicle that needs warranty replacement.

-Shreyans_Jain is offline (2) Thanks
+Shreyans_Jain is online now (2) Thanks

 Old 24th March 2024, 15:23 #288